-Troop G has approximately 10 Troopers that provide education and outreach at events throughout the state.
+Troop G has approximately 10 troopers that provide education and outreach at events throughout the state.

-1. Industry Outreach: They provide, upon request, a variety of topical presentations to industry related to Federal and State laws and regulations, pre-trip, load securement, safety improvement for motor carrier operations, CDL requirements, medical certification, and hazardous material transportation.

-2. MCEU Sergeants provide instruction in basic hazardous material transportation to dispatchers and police recruits at NH Police Standards and Training approximately 3 times a year.
-They also provide CMV awareness to local police departments upon request.

-3. MCEU Troopers will conduct 10 Teens and Trucks presentations at Driver Education programs throughout the state focusing on driver behavior, safe lane changes, proper driving distance between vehicles, "no zone", and driver distraction in an effort to reduce CMV involved crashes and injuries.
+- 1. Industry Outreach: They provide, upon request, a variety of topical presentations to industry related to Federal and State laws and regulations, pre-trip, load securement, safety improvement for motor carrier operations, CDL requirements, medical certification, and hazardous material transportation. - MCEU Sergeants provide instruction in basic hazardous material transportation to dispatchers and police recruits at NH Police Standards and Training approximately 3 times a year.
+They also provide CMV awareness to local police departments upon request. - 3.
+MCEU troopers will conduct 40 30 Teens and Trucks presentations at Driver Education programs throughout the state focusing on driver behavior, safe lane changes, proper driving distance between vehicles, "no zone", and driver distraction in an effort to reduce CMV involved crashes and injuries.
 Classes are usually scheduled during evening hours or on Saturdays.
-Troop G will partner with New Hampshire Motor Transport, when available, to elicit their members' voluntary participation by demonstrating actual "no zone" areas with their CMVs at driver education classes.
+Troop G will partner with New Hampshire Motor Transport, when available, to elicit their members' voluntary participation by demonstrating actual "no zone" areas with their CMVs at driver education classes. - 4.
+Emphasize safety tips such as safe distance and avoiding distractions when driving in work zones.
+This information will be discussed in industry outreach presentations and Teens and Trucks presentations as a proactive measure to reduce work zone crashes as infrastructure improvements increase.